Work Based Learning

 Community Partner Action Steps

-Determine which Career Academy is most relevant to your industry
+Determine which Career Academy is most relevant to your industry or profession

 Email the site CTE Program Specialist with interest; include the description of how you would like to partner